OKMDashboard

 Basics

-On all methods you'll see parameter named "token".
-Because the Cron Task are executed in background without authentication, the methods used in this scenario might use the token parameter.
-From default application execution context you must use "null" value what indicates to the application must use the "user session".
+On all methods you'll see a parameter named "token".
+Because cron tasks are executed in the background without authentication, the methods used in this scenario might use the token parameter.
+In the default application execution context, you must use "null" value which indicates that the application must use the "user session".

-On special cases you might be "promoted as Administrator" using the "administrator token".
+In special cases, you might be "promoted to Administrator" using the "administrator token".

 String systemToken = DbSessionManager.getInstance().getSystemToken();